alda-lang/alda.io/tutorial.md

 ### Dotted notes

-You can use dotted notes, too.
+You can use [dotted notes][dotted-notes], too.
 Simply add one or more `.`s onto the end of a note length.

 ![score dots](/images/score08.png)